ggmichael/craterstats/README.md

 # Craterstats

 This is a reimplementation in Python 3.8 of the CraterstatsII software, a tool to analyse and plot crater count data for planetary surface dating.

+# Installation

+There are various ways to install Python on your system.
+If you are installing it specifically to run Craterstats, the following is recommended:

+1. Install Python 3.8 or higher from  <https://www.python.org/downloads/>.
+1. Download [Craterstats](https://github.com/ggmichael/craterstats/archive/main.zip) and unzip the files where you choose.
+1. Open a command prompt/terminal window and `cd` to the newly-created `craterstats-main/`
+1. Enter these commands to establish a Python *virtual environment:*

+Windows:

+    py -m venv venv
+    venv\Scripts\activate.bat
+    py -m pip install -r requirements.txt

+Linux:

+    python3 -m venv venv
+    source venv/bin/activate
+    python3 -m pip install -r requirements.txt

+After you see the required python packages installed, the set-up is complete.
+In the remaining sections, you should substitute `py` or `python3` for `python` according to your system.

 # Quick start